P-1884/kSWAP/README.md

 # Setup
 A few things need to be configured before this code package will run.

+## Requirements
+The following packages are required (available via pip):
+- panoptes_client,\
+- boto3\
+Once these packages have been installed correctly you should be able to run python3 run.py (after navigating to the examples folder) without errors.
+You should then configure the config file, as described below.

 ### The Config file:
 This is located at kswap/config.py.
 The config folder requires details of the Zooniverse project/workflow ID, along with selected paths to files SWAP requires/will generate.